vitphire/DownOnSpot/README.md

 ## Features

-- Use free Spotify accounts (if using free-librespot fork)
+- Works with free Spotify accounts (if using free-librespot fork)
-- Download 96k, 160, 256kbit/s audio with a free and 320 kbit/s audio with a premium account from Spotify, directly
+- Download 96, 160, 256kbit/s audio with a free and 320 kbit/s audio with a premium account from Spotify, directly
 - Multi-threaded
 - Download tracks, playlists, albums and artists
 - Convert to mp3